pvto/pvto.github.io/index.md

 </ul>

 ###Thanks for reading!
-(You can contact me if you did not understand something or would like to toss up some new points.)
+(You can contact me if you did not understand something or would like to toss up some points.)